approov/quickstart-android-java-grpc/SHAPES-EXAMPLE.md

 ApproovService.addSubstitutionHeader("apiKeyHeaderName", null);
 ```

 Build and run the app again to ensure that the `app-debug.apk` in the generated build outputs is up to date.
 You need to register the updated app with Approov.
-Change directory to the top level of the `shapes-app` project and then register the app with:
+Change directory to the quickstart's `shapes-app` folder and then register the app with Approov:

 ```
 approov registration -add app/build/outputs/apk/debug/app-debug.apk
 ```

+Note, some versions of Android Studio save the app in `app/build/intermediates/apk/debug/app-debug.apk`.

+Note, on Windows you need to substitute \ for / in the above command.

 Run the app again without making any changes to the app and press the `Get Shape` button.
 You should now see this (or another shape):